 Choose to show or hide the mouse pointer while typing via Control Panel

 As described above, Windows lets you show or hide the mouse pointer while typing.
 This setting is available.
-However, it’s still up to the apps to honor it, and not all apps are compatible with using it.
+However, it’s still up to the apps to honor it, and not all apps are compatible.

 Here’s how to turn it on or off in Windows.